inflection-engineering/website/src/homepage-carousel/2-hyperfocus.md

 cta:
   title: Dig deeper
   link: /case-studies/hyperfocus
+summary: |
+  When reliability work looked like a tax on productivity, we reframed it through the customer experience.
+It let teams engage deeper in reliability as part of their success, not at the cost of it.
 ---

 At one large scale-up, product features came with compelling business cases and clear metrics; reliability work didn’t.
 Teams put in the effort, but it looked like a tax on productivity rather than an investment.
 Without a shared way to credit progress, motivations stayed misaligned and the company lacked a common view of value.